Here’s Why You Shouldn’t Mow Your Lawn Every Week

 We get it—there’s nothing as satisfying as looking out at a freshly mowed lawn on a summer’s day.
 Mowing your lawn means keeping those weeds and wildflowers tame around your landscape, which probably seems like a problem that needs to be dealt with frequently.
 However, you may want to consider letting those wildflowers and weeds grow just a bit for the bees.
+Otherwise, the consequences can be as bad as when you don’t pick up the dog poop before mowing your lawn.

 Yes, bees.
 By mowing your lawn every week you are leaving no life for bees to feed on.
 Now maybe this doesn’t seem like a huge problem, because who would want bees on their lawn?
 They are even more annoying than those weeds and wildflowers, so mowing your lawn consistently seems like the ultimate solution.
 However, if you keep a garden (or care about the growth of vegetables and fruit), you need to feed the bees.